BurduliNika/JS-Workshop-4/README.md

-A set of simple, standalone JavaScript utility functions that demonstrate core programming tasks — perfect for beginners learning JS fundamentals.

-🚀 Features

-Calculate factorial of a number

-Find the two largest numbers in an array

-Reverse an array

-Sum elements of an array or list

-Count occurrences of a specific character in a string

-Filter odd numbers from a list

-Extract unique values from an array

-Basic tests / examples demonstrating each function

-📂 Structure
-JS-Workshop-4/
-│
-├── [JavaScript files with utility functions]
-├── [Test or example files]
-├── index.html / reset.css / style.css — for demo or UI (if any)
-└── README.md

-🧪 Getting Started

-Clone or download the repository

-Open the appropriate .js file(s) or run them in a JS runtime / browser console to test each function

-Review the example usages to understand input-output behavior

-📝 Example
-const numbers = [1, 2, 3, 4, 5];
-console.log(sum(numbers));         // 15
-console.log(factorial(5));        // 120
-console.log(reverseArray(numbers)); // [5, 4, 3, 2, 1]

-(and similar for other utilities — see source files for full usage)
+JS Workshop 4 — Utility Functions

+This project contains a collection of JavaScript functions that solve common programming tasks such as factorial calculation, array operations, character counting, and filtering.
+Each function is simple, standalone, and includes console test examples.

+📌 Functions Overview
+1. factorial(n)

+Calculates the factorial of a number.
+Returns null for negative inputs.

+2. findTwoLargest(arr)

+Finds and returns the two largest unique numbers in an array.

+3. reverseArray(arr)

+Reverses an array using the built-in .reverse() method.

+4. sumArray(arr)

+Sums all numeric values in an array and returns the total.

+5. countCharacter(str, char)

+Counts how many times a specific character appears in a string.

+6. filterOddNumbers(arr)

+Returns a new array containing only odd numbers.

+7. getUniqueElements(arr)

+Removes duplicates from an array and returns unique values using Set.

+🧪 Example Usage
+console.log(factorial(5));
+// 120

+console.log(findTwoLargest([1, 10, 3, 7, 9]));
+// [10, 9]

+console.log(reverseArray([1, 2, 3, 4]));
+// [4, 3, 2, 1]

+console.log(sumArray([1, 2, 3, 4]));
+// 10

+console.log(countCharacter("a, b,s,a, e, f", "a"));
+// 2

+console.log(filterOddNumbers([1, 2, 3, 4, 5]));
+// [1, 3, 5]

+console.log(getUniqueElements([1, 2, 2, 3, 2, 4, 4, 5]));
+// [1, 2, 3, 4, 5]

+📘 About This Workshop

+This repository is part of a JavaScript practice workshop focused on writing clean, simple algorithmic functions and understanding fundamental operations with arrays and strings.